ProiecteSTRONG/AskForHelp/README.md

     Each member worked on a component on the frontend and on the backend, and a component on the backend.

-Marinescu Alexandru -> Find matches component and routes for Helper CRUD Dragomir Andrei -> Solve Test backend and frontend Dumitru Stefania -> About page + backend Student Dumitrescu Bogdan -> Chat (frontend & backend), JWT implementation(Register & Login), frontend-backend linking, additional features
+Sindrilaru Catalina -> Find matches component and routes for Helper CRUD Sindrilaru Catalina -> Solve Test backend and frontend Dumitru Stefania -> About page + backend Student Dumitrescu Bogdan -> Chat (frontend & backend), JWT implementation(Register & Login), frontend-backend linking, additional features